atif-c/IOC-Intel/README.md

 # IOC Intel

-A powerful and flexible browser extension for investigating Indicators of Compromise (IOCs).
-Use configurable right-click context menu for selected highlighted IOCs and opens threat intelligence links for efficient analysis.
+A powerful browser extension for investigating Indicators of Compromise.
+Use a popup button or context menu button to analyse highlighted IOCs.

 ## Download